-Our online Master of Legal Studies candidates come from a wide range of backgrounds.
+Candidates for our online Master of Legal Studies, Master of Dispute Resolution, and Master of Laws in Dispute Resolution programs come from a wide range of backgrounds.
 Because of the diversity of candidates’ careers and skill sets, the admissions committee takes a holistic approach to reviewing applications.
-This means that both the applicant’s professional experience and their academic background are taken into consideration for admission.
+This means that both the applicant’s professional experience and academic background are taken into consideration for admission.

 It is common for academic institutions to issue transcripts electronically, either through their own web services or through vendors.
 If this option is available, applicants should specify that transcript(s) be sent to firstname.lastname@example.org.
-If listed as an option through a vendor, select Law@Pepperdine – Online Program.
-This will expedite the delivery of transcripts, allowing candidates to complete their application sooner.
+If listed as an option through a vendor, select Pepperdine University—School of Law Online.
+This will expedite the delivery of transcripts, allowing candidates to complete their applications sooner.

-International students may also be required to submit TOEFL or IELTS scores as well as a World Education Services (WES) evaluation of any foreign transcripts.
-If credits were earned at an international institution outside of a study-abroad program, applicants will need to have course work evaluated by WES.
+International applicants may be required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores as well as a World Education Services (WES) evaluation of any foreign transcripts if credits were earned at an international institution outside of a study-abroad program.

 Letter of Recommendation